Retour

 Each year, the remuneration of executive directors is reviewed by the Board of Directors, on the recommendation of the Appointments, Remuneration and Governance Committee.
 It is submitted to the Annual General Meeting for approval.

-The following diagram describes the compensation criteria for the Chief Executive Officer, the executive committee members and the senior executives of ENGIE for 2023.
+It is determined on the basis of both financial and extra-financial criteria, which reflects the Group’s commitment towards sustainability.
+The compensation criteria for the Chief Executive Officer, the executive committee members and the senior executives of ENGIE for 2024 are presented in a diagram published in the Universal Registration Document.

 The individual and collective criteria most relevant to their activity have been determined and will serve as the basis for the annual bonus of the Group's senior executives.
 In the event of behavior that is incompatible with the Group's values – in terms of ethics, deontology and safety – they will be awarded a malus.

-The remuneration structures for the annual variable and long-term incentive components for 2024 are as follows for the Managing Director, other COMEX members and Group executives:
+The remuneration structures for the annual variable and long-term incentive components for 2025 for the Managing Director, other COMEX members and Group executives are illustrated in a diagram published in the Universal Registration Document.

 Find out more